 The removal of tartar is done with the use of an ultrasonic scaler and then checked with a hand scaler to ensure that all debris has been cleared.
 Most adult cleanings will require scaling and then the smoothing of the roots through root planing.

 Your dental exam is completed by our dentist.
 During this exam, we will look for both visible and non-visible indications of decay and infection.
 Using a probe and dental x-rays, we will track and look for trouble areas.
 If anything is found, we will then discuss treatment options specific to your needs.
-Even if you brush and floss your teeth every day by the ADA guidelines, there are some areas of your mouth that are harder to maintain than others.
+Even if you brush and floss your teeth every day, there are some areas of your mouth that are harder to maintain than others.
 If these areas are not properly cleaned, it can lead to an accumulation of plaque and bacteria, which can then lead to cavities and gum disease.

-Exams are also recommended at least twice a year by the ADA.
+Dental exams are recommended at least twice a year by the ADA.
 Routine dental exams are crucial for the detection of different oral health issues.
 When many issues first begin, they often do not exhibit any symptoms.
 Because of this, you might think that your mouth is perfectly healthy.
 By the time you notice symptoms, the issue has grown worse.
-With routine dental exams, we can detect the earliest warning signs of many different issues.
+With routine dental exams, we can detect the earliest warning signs of many different dental issues.
 This allows us to provide you with the treatment you need to restore your oral health and prevent more serious complications from developing.
-Typically, the earlier the treatment is provided, the less invasive, and the less expensive, it is.
+Typically, the earlier the dental treatment is provided, the less invasive, and the less expensive, it is.